What is gaslighting?

-It’s too engrained in narcissists to lie.
+It’s too ingrained in narcissists to lie.
 And, as you can see from each example above, it benefits them too much to do it.
 In every scenario, they have nothing to lose to try to get others to accept a different version of reality, whether we let it go or challenge them.

 When you’re with a narcissist, accepting that they will try to gaslight you is a way of life.

-How to Deal with Gaslighting in a Relationship
+How to Deal with Gaslighting in Relationships

 1. Continue to collect “evidence” that it’s happening–for yourself.